Lesterpaintstheworld/aider/website/docs/usage/commands.md

 ## Interrupting with CONTROL-C

-It's always safe to use Control-C to interrupt aider_nova if it isn't providing a useful response.
+It's always safe to use Control-C to interrupt aider if it isn't providing a useful response.
 The partial response remains in the conversation, so you can refer to it when you reply to the LLM with more information or direction.

 ## Keybindings